For Thesis Supervisors

 Supervising an honors student’s thesis is equivalent to directing an independent study.
 The honors thesis should be interdisciplinary in focus to go beyond the scope of a research project, with the understanding that it is not intended to be the equivalent of a master's thesis.
-All faculty at Texas State (including adjunct faculty but not graduate instructional assistants) are eligible to serve as thesis supervisors.
+All Honors College theses should be supervised by faculty at Texas State.
+Faculty appointed with the title of Senior Lecturer, Assistant Professor, Associate Professor, and Professor are automatically considered qualified to serve as the supervisor for a student’s Honors College thesis.
+All other requests for a supervisor with any other title (such as Research Professor, Lecturer, or Clinical Associate Professor) will be checked first by the Honors College staff and then approved by the Chair or School Director associated with the proposed supervisor.
 Second readers may be faculty but can also come from outside the university when appropriate.

 How does the thesis semester work?